chandrangreat/cartoon-api-golang/README.md

-# Goal
+# Goals

-- Simple Web server cartoons API CRUD, without DB using In-Memory
+- Create a Simple Web server:- Cartoons API
-- no external libraries
+- Do all CRUD operations, without DB only using In-Memory storage
 - Dockerrize to run anywhere

-## Using Docker
+## How to run the Cartoons API server Using Docker

 - Build the image